VolkovLabs/volkovlabs.io/docs/volkovlabs-echarts-panel/datasources.md

 # Data Sources

-Below is one way of how you can retrieve data from your data source to use in the Apache ECharts visualization panel.
+Below is a code snippet demonstrating how you can retrieve data from your data source to use in the Apache ECharts visualization panel.
-First, read it into one-dimentional arrays, transform later into more dimentional arrays if needed.
+- You can use `.map()` and `.find()` JavaScript functions,
-`refId` is the name of the query retrieving data from the data source.
+- `refId` is the name of the query retrieving data from the data source.
 By default, the names are 'A', 'B' and so forth.
+The code below works with three queries - `logo`,`connections`,`nodes`.
+- `name` is the data frame column name.
+The code below references `body`,`source`,`target`,`title`,and `description` columns.

 ```javascript
 data.series.map((s) => {